4 frequent causes of house fires

 Returning home after a fire can be devastating: a house burned to the ground, charred remains of belongings, soot on some walls still standing.
 Banish the thought.
 There are ways to help prevent the leading causes of house fires, so you never have to endure the aftermath.

 Here is a reminder of four risks of fire hazard in your home, with some sound advice to stay safe.
 With your vigilance and home insurance, you can rest easy!

 1. Hot cooking oils

-Kitchen fires are the leading cause of home fire injuries.
+Kitchen fires are the leading cause of home fire injuries (This hyperlink will open in a new tab)..
 Grease and hot oils used for frying account for many of these fires: oil will catch fire if heated up too quickly or if it stays hot for too long.

 Not ready to give up making home-made donuts, fish 'n chips or churros?
 Use an electronic fryer with an adjustable thermostat or a hot air fryer.
 A thermostatically-controlled electric skillet or a deep fryer is the safest way to go.
 Although it isn't without some risk, it's much safer than using a pan or pot.
 Here are some tips on how to use a deep fryer:

 - Place the unit on a stable surface and do not move it while it's on.

 - Find out the ideal frying temperature for the oil you’re using (olive, canola, peanut, etc.) and don't let it reach its smoke point (This hyperlink will open in a new tab)., i.e. the point where smoke starts to appear.
 If this happens, reduce the temperature immediately.

 - Once the oil has reached the right temperature, slowly dip the foods into the fryer.

 - Turn off the fryer as soon as you're finished and wait for it to cool before cleaning.